nebari-dev/nebari-docs/docs/docs/explanations/advanced-profiles-settings.md

 When configuring the memory and CPUs for profiles, there are some important considerations to make.
 Two important terms to understand are:

 - `limit`: the absolute max memory that a given pod can consume.
-If a process within the pod consumes more than the `limit` memory the linux OS will kill the process.
+If a process within the pod consumes more than the `limit` memory the Linux OS will kill the process.
 Limit is not used for scheduling purposes with kubernetes.
 - `guarantee`: is the amount of memory the kubernetes scheduler uses to place a given pod.
 In general the `guarantee` will be less than the limit.
 Often times the node itself has less available memory than the node specification.
 See this [guide from digital ocean](https://docs.digitalocean.com/products/kubernetes/details/limits/#allocatable-memory) which is generally